coldkillerr/Coursera-using-python-to-interact-with-the-OS/testing_in_python.md

 the goal of an integration test is to verify these kinds of interactions and make sure the whole system works how you expect it to.

+A variant of unit tests are `regression tests`.
+They're usually written as part of a debugging and troubleshooting process to verify that an issue or error has been fixed once it's been identified.
+Say our script has a bug and we're trying to fix it.
+A good approach to doing this would be the first right to test fails by triggering the buggy behavior, then fix the bug so that a test passes.
+Regression tests are useful part of a test suite because they ensure that the same mistake doesn't happen twice.